sofpast/data_extraction/README.md

 # Introduction
-The project aims to create a database called `threat-actor` to represent the interconnection among `threat actors` from information extracted from intelligent security blogs/ articles.
+The project aims to create a database named `threat-actor` to represent the interconnection among `threat actors` from information extracted from online intelligent security blogs/ articles.

+* A solution for BAE Systems problem 1

-The project includes 3 main steps:
+The project includes four main steps:
 1. Scrape data from articles by using `Beautifulsoup`
 2. Extract entities from extracted paragraphs by using `Azure Text Analytics Prebuilt Model`
-3. Extract the relations between pairs of two entities by using extracting triple from `Stanford Openie`
+3. Extract relations between pairs of two entities by using triple extraction from `Stanford Openie`
-4. Build knowledge by using `Gremlin` queries and storing to `Azure Cosmos DB`
+4. Build knowledge by using `Gremlin` queries and storing the vertex and edges into `Azure Cosmos DB`

 Project Structure
 ---------------------------------